Zinabuf/GCIM/README.md

 ~~~
 # Conduct GWEIS based on the assigned outcome variables, exposure with confounders.
-#PRS of the exposure(PRS_exp) variables should be the third column, and include the constant values for the fourth column, and then add the  number of covariates for the adjustment.
 b <- GWEIS_binary(plink_path, "mydata", "Bpd.txt", "PRS_exp")
 add <- b[c("ID", "A1", "ADD_BETA")]
 gxe <- b[c("ID", "A1", "INTERACTION_BETA")]